Healing PTSD from Abusive Relationships: Recovery for Mental & Narcissistic Abuse

 Yes, you can get PTSD from mental abuse.
 Mental or psychological abuse—defined by the APA as behaviors that inflict emotional harm—can lead to anxiety, depression, and PTSD from mental abuse.
 Although it leaves no visible marks, the emotional scars can be just as profound and long-lasting.

-PTSD from narcissistic abuse
+PTSD from Narcissistic Abuse

 PTSD from narcissistic abuse can have a profound psychological effect, often leading to complex PTSD.
 Complex PTSD occurs when someone experiences layers of emotional trauma beyond traditional PTSD symptoms.